NauEngine/as/docs/architecture.md

     const std::string& language_name = "");
 ```

-Create a wrapper around the script module for its compilation and materialization or for saving it as bytecode for the specified platform.
+Creates a wrapper around the script module for its compilation and materialization or for saving it as bytecode for the specified platform.

 ### `ScriptModuleCompile`